mhnaufal/go-no-zero-day/README.md

 - Buffer
 - Sender run it asynchronously
 - Receiver run it synchronously
 -

 ### 📅 Day 17

 - Channel select
 -

 ### 📅 Day 18

 - Data type conversion

 ### 📅 Day 19

 - Strings built in function
 - Contains, HasPrefix, HasSuffix, Count

 ### 📅 Day 20

 - Exec used to run command on terminal

 ### 📅 Day 21

 - File operation
 - Opening file

 ### 📅 Day 22

 - File operation
 - Writing into file
 - WriteString() will replace the current file data with the given one

 ### 📅 Day 23

 - Web server
 - Use net/http package
 - Go has a built-in template engine
 - Path to the template file relative to current working directory

 ### 📅 Day 24

 - Url parsing
 - By parse the URL we will get more information such as protocol, hostname, query string etc

 ### 📅 Day 25

 - JSON data in Go
 - Unmarshall accept []byte to be converted

 ### 📅 Day 26

 - Web service
 - r for the Request method
 - w for the Response method

 ### 📅 Day 27

 - Client HTTP request
 -

+### 📅 Day 28

+- Connecting Go with SQL (MySql) database engine
+- Connection schema => **user:password@tcp(host:port)/dbname**
+- Database connection & SQL query must be closed after being called
+-